amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 Let's review what our system does, because there's quite a bit there.

-We create a unit struct, called PaddleSystem, and implement the System trait for it.
+We create a unit struct, called `PaddleSystem`, and implement the `System` trait for it.
 The trait specifies the lifetime of the components on which it operates.
 Inside the implementation, we define the `SystemData` the system operates on, a tuple of `WriteStorage`, `ReadStorage`, and `Fetch`.
-More specifically, the generic types we've used here tell us that the `PaddleSystem` mutates LocalTransform components, `WriteStorage<'s, LocalTransform>`, it reads `Paddle` components, `ReadStorage<'s, Paddle>`, and also accesses the `InputHandler<String, String>` resource we created earlier, using the `Fetch` trait.
+More specifically, the generic types we've used here tell us that the `PaddleSystem` mutates `LocalTransform` components, `WriteStorage<'s, LocalTransform>`, it reads `Paddle` components, `ReadStorage<'s, Paddle>`, and also accesses the `InputHandler<String, String>` resource we created earlier, using the `Fetch` trait.

 It's worth noting an important difference between the objects our system accesses.
-A system will iterate over entities that contain one of each of the components that it specifies in its SystemData.
-Going back to our example, the PaddleSystem will ignore any entity that is missing a `Paddle`, `LocalTransform` or both.
+A system will iterate over entities that contain one of each of the components that it specifies in its `SystemData`.
+Going back to our example, the `PaddleSystem` will ignore any entity that is missing a `Paddle`, `LocalTransform` or both.

 ## Modifying the transform